shrkm-k/PlayerTitlePrefix/README.md

     isAdmin: true
 ```

+- `name`: Display name of the title
 - `permission`: Permission required to unlock the title
+- `color`: Display color of the title
 - `isAdmin`: Marks the title as admin-only
 - Titles can be freely added or removed